UU-Human-Evolution/1MB335/Lab3.md

 Multiple alignment: submit answers to questions 2-1 through 2-4.
 For Question 2-2 and 2-4, it can be useful to include a screenshot of what you saw.
 Only submit the alignment (clustal file) if you cannot show it to a teaching assistant.

-**SHOULD WE MAKE THEM PRODUCE FASTA FILES HERE OR ARE THEY ALIGNING THEM AGAIN IN LAB 5??**
+**SHOULD WE MAKE THEM PRODUCE FASTA FILES HERE OR ARE THEY ALIGNING THEM AGAIN IN LAB 5?
+DO WE ACTUALLY NEED CLUSTAL AND FASTA OR CAN WE USE FASTA FOR EVERYTHING?**

 ---